liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/02-setting-up-liferay-development/01-setting-up-liferay-development-intro.markdown

 5. Leave the rest of the defaults.

-6. Check the *Download Liferay bundle* checkbox to download and unzip a @product@ instance in your workspace automatically.
+6. Check the *Download Liferay bundle* checkbox to download and unzip a @sharepoint@ instance in your workspace automatically.
 When prompted, name the server `liferay-tomcat-bundle`.

 6. Click *Finish* to create your Liferay Workspace.
-This may take a while because Liferay @ide@ downloads the @product@ bundle in the background.
+This may take a while because Liferay @ide@ downloads the @sharepoint@ bundle in the background.

 Congratulations!
 Your development environment is ready!
-Next, you'll get started developing your first @product@ application.
+Next, you'll get started developing your first @sharepoint@ application.